proxmox/proxmox-backup/docs/storage.rst

    permissions, but to perform backup pruning directly on Proxmox Backup Server using :ref:`prune jobs <maintenance_prune_jobs>`.

-Please note that same also applies for sync jobs.
+Please note that the same also applies for sync jobs.
 By limiting a sync user's or an access token's right to only write backups, not delete them, compromised clients cannot delete existing backups.

 Ransomware Detection